merenlab/anvio/anvio/docs/programs/anvi-compute-rarefaction-curves.md

 ### On the utility of rarefaction curves and Heaps' Law fit

-You can use the program {% include PROGRAM name="anvi-compute-rarefaction-curves" %} to calculate and report rarefaction curves and Heaps' Law fit for your pangenome.
-As described in the program help page, rarefaction curves are helpful in the analysis of pangenome as they help visualize the *discovery rate of new gene clusters* as a function of increasing number of genomes.
+Rarefaction curves are helpful in the analysis of pangenome as they help visualize the *discovery rate of new gene clusters* as a function of increasing number of genomes.
 While a steep curve suggests that many new gene clusters are still being discovered, indicating incomplete coverage of the potential gene cluster space, a curve that reaches a plateau suggests sufficient sampling of gene cluster diversity.

 However, rarefaction curves have inherent limitations.
 Because genome sampling is often biased and unlikely to fully capture the true genetic diversity of any taxon, rarefaction analysis provides only dataset-specific insights.
 Despite these limitations, rarefaction curves remain a popular tool for characterizing whether a pangenome is relatively 'open' (with continuous gene discovery) or 'closed' (where new genome additions contribute few or no new gene clusters).
 As long as you take such numerical summaries with a huge grain of salt, it is all fine.